-1. Notification to Chancellor
+1. Notification

-The Title IX Officer will notify the Chancellor and the Chancellor's designee when a Formal Investigation or DOE Grievance Process is commenced against a faculty respondent.
-The Title IX Officer will be sensitive in their communication to protect the neutrality of the Chancellor and the Chancellor's designee, as well as the privacy of the complainant and the respondent.
+The Title IX Officer will notify the Chancellor's designee and the respondent's supervisor or other appropriate administrative appointee when a Formal Investigation or DOE Grievance Process is commenced against a respondent.
+The Title IX Officer will be sensitive in their communication to protect the neutrality of the Chancellor's designee and the neutrality of the supervisor or other appropriate administrative appointee, as well as the privacy of the complainant and respondent.

-Thereafter, the Title IX Officer will regularly communicate with the Chancellor and the Chancellor's designee regarding the status of the Formal Investigation or DOE Grievance Process.
+Thereafter, the Title IX Officer will ensure that the Chancellor's designee and/or supervisor or other appropriate administrative appointee are regularly updated regarding the status of the Formal Investigation or DOE Grievance Process.

-2. Notice of Investigation
+2. Notice of Investigation Charges

-When a Formal Investigation or DOE Grievance Process will be conducted, the Title IX Office will send written notice of the charges to the complainant and respondent.
+When a Formal Investigation or DOE Grievance Process will be conducted, the Title IX Office will send written notice of the charges to the complainant and the respondent.

 The written notice will be sent at least three business days before a party's requested interview date, to allow sufficient time for the party to prepare for the interview.
-The notice will include:
+The written notice will include:

 - a.
-A summary of the allegations and potential violations of the SVSH Policy; - b. the identities of the parties involved; - c. the date, time, and location of the reported incident(s) (to the extent known); - d. the specific provisions of the SVSH Policy potentially violated;
+A summary of the allegations and potential violations of the SVSH Policy; - b.
+The purpose identities of the investigation parties involved; - c.
+The date, time, and location of the reported incident(s) (to the extent known); - e.d.
+The specific provisions of the SVSH Policy potentially violated; - e.

-- e.
 A statement that the investigative report, when issued, will make factual findings and a determination (in a Formal Investigation) or preliminary determination (in a DOE Grievance Process) whether there has been a violation of the SVSH Policy; - f.
 A statement that the parties will each have an opportunity during the investigation to propose questions for the investigator to ask of the other party and witnesses; - g.
-A statement that the parties will each have an opportunity, before the completion of the investigation, to review all the evidence submitted that is directly related a standard broader than relevance to whether a policy violation occurred; - h.
-A statement that the findings under the SVSH Policy will be based on the preponderance of the evidence standard and that a finding of a violation of the SVSH Policy will establish probable cause under APM-015; - i.
+A statement that the parties will each have an opportunity, before the completion of the investigation, to review all the evidence submitted that is directly related a standard broader than relevant to whether a policy violation occurred; - d.h.A statement that the findings under the SVSH Policy will be based on the preponderance of the evidence standard; - i.
 A statement that a determination of whether a policy violation has occurred will only be made after an investigation or hearing (if required) and therefore there is, at the outset, no presumption that the respondent is responsible for a policy violation; - j.
-When applicable, a statement that if it is preliminarily determined that a DOE-Covered Conduct violation did not occur, the investigator will still make a preliminary determination of whether other violations of the SVSH Policy occurred: - k.
-A summary of the Title IX and faculty discipline process, including the expected timeline; - 1.
-A summary of the rights of the complainant and respondent, including the right to an advisor of their choosing, who may be any person, including an attorney, who is not otherwise a party or a witness; - m.
-A description of the resources available to complainant and respondent; and - n.
-An admonition against intimidation or retaliation.
+Where applicable, a statement that ifs it is preliminarily determined that a DOE-Covered Conduct violation did not occur, the investigator will in the investigative report make a preliminary determination of whether other violations of the SVSH Policy occurred; - e.k.
+A summary of the investigation and discipline processes, including the expected timeline: - £.l.
+A summary of the rights of the complainant and respondent, including the right to an advisor of their choosing, who may be any person, including an attorney, who is not otherwise a party or a witness; - g.m.
+A description of the resources available to complainant and respondent; and - h.n.An admonition against intimidation or retaliation.